Garden Border Ideas

 Contoured bricks are a popular and relatively inexpensive option at about $2 each.
-These bricks are usually a foot long and made with some type of arch design along the top and interlocking shapes on the ends to join them together.
+These bricks are usually a foot long and made with some type of arched design along the top and interlocking shapes on the ends to join them together.
 The effect is to create a seamless "wall" around a garden space.
 Unless your yard is perfectly flat, you will need to work the ground a bit where you want to set these bricks so they sit level with each other and don't look disjointed or uneven when you're done.

 Rocks are a natural border material that has been used by homeowners since anyone ever imagined putting decorative edging around their garden.
 Quartz rocks are a particularly good choice for this purpose with their bright colors and reflective surface.
 There are also lots of naturally flat rocks that are easy to stack into a wall.
 If you live in a rural area, there may be a few options for getting flat rocks and some very handsome quartz for free.
 Many farmers have to remove these rocks from their fields to allow for planting and they usually dump them all in one place near a road or other accessible location.

 If free rocks aren't an option, there are suppliers near most populated areas carrying many varieties of rocks just for those looking for this border material.
 While they aren't usually very cheap, the choices of rock types, sizes, and shapes can make planning a border design easier than the random selection you'll get from free sources.